 It can be hard to discuss money matters with older family members.
 Many of us may prefer to avoid such a sticky subject entirely.
 This reluctance can make it easy to overlook a potentially serious problem: financial abuse.
 It's a type of elder abuse, which affects more than 5 million older adults each year.
 And experts believe it's becoming more common.

 Do antibiotics cure the common cold?
-If you answered yes, you’ve got good company.
-A recent poll found that many Americans don’t know enough about antibiotics and their proper use.
+If you answered yes, you've got good company in being wrong.
+A recent poll found that many Americans don't know enough about antibiotics and their proper use.

 If you spend a lot of time sitting every day, you may be harming your health, even if you exercise.
 A recent review of 18 studies with nearly 800,000 participants found a link between sedentary living and overall health.